Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

-On my first test, Vivaldi seemed quicker than Chromium or Firefox, so I use it for some hours
+On my first test, Vivaldi seemed quicker than Chromium or Firefox, so I used it for a few hours.

-But at the end I re-compared everything, and it wasn’t so obvious
+But in the end, I re-compared everything, and it wasn’t so obvious.

-If I had used the Raspberry Pi as my computer longer, I would have taken the browser on which I have all my preferences saved in the cloud (bookmarks, extensions, passwords, …)
+If I had used the Raspberry Pi as my computer longer, I would have taken the browser that I have all my preferences saved in the cloud (bookmarks, extensions, passwords, …).

 I’m not a big fan of email clients.

-Thunderbird is one of the best email clients on Linux and is available on Raspbian
+Thunderbird is one of the best email clients on Linux and is available on Raspberry Pi OS.

-By default, there is an integrated calendar, and you can add many extensions, downloadable on this website
+By default, there is an integrated calendar, and you can add many extensions that are downloadable on this website.

-Don’t forget that you work on an SD card, so if you have an account with 30G of emails, you’ll quickly get out of space 🙂
+Don’t forget that you work on an SD card, so if you have an account with 30G of emails, you’ll quickly run out of space.

 By the way, a Raspberry Pi can also host your email server, check my tutorial here if you are interested in this project.

-I like Empathy because it’s a light app and well integrated with Raspbian
+I like Empathy because it’s a light app and well-integrated with Raspberry Pi OS.

-For video conference, you can also install Zoom on Raspberry Pi.
+For video conferences, you can also install Zoom on Raspberry Pi.
 I explain everything in this post.

 Filezilla is a well-known FTP client, but that’s not all

-As any file transfer client, you’ll get on the left the source repository (you generally), and on the right the destination server (another computer or server in your network, or on the Internet)
+As with any file transfer client, you’ll have a source repository on the left (you generally), and the destination server on the right (another computer or server in your network, or on the Internet).

-And then you can transfer files with a drag and drop into the other side
+And then you can transfer files with a drag and drop them into the other side.

 Torrent is a protocol to download files.

-For example, Raspbian images are available for torrent download, and often it’s faster than HTTP download
+For example, Raspberry Pi OS images are available for torrent download, and often it’s faster than HTTP download.

 So for beginners, just grab your .torrent file and open it in Deluge.
 The download will start.
 Done.